devster/ika/README.md

 How it works
 ------------

-You create several commands, each one has a up action and a down action.
+You create several commands, each one has an up action and a down action.
 When you will start the transaction, all up action of your commands will be run, in the order they were added.